Azure-Samples/contoso-chat/README.md

 By exploring and deploying this sample, you will learn to:
 - Build a retail copilot application using the [_RAG pattern_](https://learn.microsoft.com/azure/ai-studio/concepts/retrieval-augmented-generation).
-- Define and engineer prompts using the [_Prompty_ asset](https://microsoft.github.io/promptflow/tutorials/prompty-quickstart.html?highlight=prompty#).
+- Define and engineer prompts using the Prompty
-- Design, run & evaluate a copilot using the [_Promptflow_ framework](https://microsoft.github.io/promptflow/tutorials/flex-flow-quickstart.html).
+- Design, run & evaluate a copilot
 - Provision and deploy the solution to Azure using the [_Azure Developer CLI_](https://learn.microsoft.com/azure/developer/azure-developer-cli/).
 - Understand and apply Responsible AI practices like [_evaluation and content safety_](https://learn.microsoft.com/en-us/azure/ai-services/responsible-use-of-ai-overview?context=%2Fazure%2Fai-studio%2Fcontext%2Fcontext).